pingcap/docs-cn/dev/reference/tools/data-migration/configure/dm-worker-configuration-file.md

 # represents a MySQL/MariaDB instance or a replication group
 source-id = "mysql-replica-01"

+# server id of slave for binlog replication
+# each instance (master and slave) in replication group should have different server id
+server-id = 101

+# flavor: mysql/mariadb
+flavor = "mysql"

 # directory that used to store relay log
 relay-dir = "./relay_log"